gto76/python-cheatsheet/README.md

 Closure
 -------
-**We have/get a closure in Python when a nested function references a value of its enclosing function and then the enclosing function returns the nested function.**
+**We have/get a closure in Python when a nested function references a value of its enclosing function and then the enclosing function returns its nested function.**

 ```python
 def get_multiplier(a):